Trade Promotion Authority

 Trade Promotion Authority (TPA) legislation establishing strong rules for trade negotiations and congressional approval of trade pacts, and delivering trade agreements that boost U.S. exports and create American jobs, was approved in June 2015.

-Trade Promotion Authority is set to expire in July 2018.
+Trade Promotion Authority is set to expire on July 1, 2018.
 Under the TPA law passed in 2015, the president has to request a three-year renewal, basically to give Congress the opportunity to take it away by passing a resolution of disapproval.
-But if the White House doesn’t request an extension, it also would lapse.
+However, if the White House doesn’t request an extension by April 1, 2018, it also would lapse.

 Trade is an important engine for U.S. economic growth and jobs.
 With more than 30% of U.S. gross domestic product (GDP) tied to international trade and investment, 95% of the world’s population abroad, and more than one in five U.S. jobs supported by trade, U.S. engagement in the international marketplace is more important to the nation’s economy than ever.
 Passage of Trade Promotion Authority helps Congress and the President work together to forge new and beneficial trade agreements for the United States.